 - Garlic cloves – about 8 per tray

-- Herbs – oregano, thyme, basil, rosemary, Italian seasoning blend … your choice
+- Herbs (oregano, thyme, basil, rosemary, Italian seasoning blend)

-- Cut your cleaned, cored tomatoes into pieces lengthwise – from stem to blossom end.
-Cherry tomatoes: cut in half.
-Small tomatoes: cut in thirds.
-Medium tomatoes: cut in quarters or more.
-Large tomatoes: cut into 6 or 8 wedges.
+- Cut the cleaned, cored tomatoes into pieces lengthwise – from stem to blossom end.
+If using cherry tomatoes, cut in half.
+Small tomatoes, cut into thirds.
+Medium tomatoes, cut into quarters or more.
+Large tomatoes, cut into 6 or 8 wedges.

 - Put the tomato sections into a large bowl.
 Drizzle olive oil over the top.
 Stir gently to coat as best as possible.

-- Sprinkle salt on the paper, lightly all over the surface, and lay your pieces on top.
+- Sprinkle salt on the paper and lay your pieces on top.
 Too much salt won’t be good!

 - Fill the tray in a single layer.
 Add your garlic cloves here and there.
 Sprinkle your chosen herbs over the top, again – don’t overdo it.

 - Return the trays to the oven – but switch their rack location.
 The pan on the bottom rack will be cooking faster than the one above it.
 Reset your timer for 1 hour.
-Switch the tray’s racks again, and return them for another hour.
-By this point cherry tomatoes and small tomato’s wedges, or tomato slices will probably be done.
-All the watery juice in the pan will have evaporated, and the meats will be thick and condensed.
-Larger tomato pieces will have to bake longer – just keep switching their spot in the oven so you have them all getting done about the same time.
+Switch the tray’s racks again, and return them to the oven for another hour.
+By this point, cherry tomatoes and small tomato’s wedges or slices will probably be done.
+All the watery juice in the pan will have evaporated.
+Larger tomato pieces will have to bake longer – just keep switching their spot in the oven so you have them all done about the same time.

 - Let them cool before bagging them for the freezer or refrigerator.
 You don’t want steam putting water back into their container.